Semi-local string comparison: algorithmic techniques and applications

+\sfigref{f-align-blowup-seaweeds} shows matrix $\rP_{\Ta,\Tb}$ as a reduced seaweed braid of width $(8+13) \cdot 2 = 42$.
+Compared to the seaweed braid for the original strings $a$, $b$ (\figref{f-align-seaweeds}), the complexity of the seaweed braid for the blown-up strings has increased by a factor of $\nu^2 = 4$. \end{example}

 An important special case of weighted string alignment is the \emph{edit distance problem}.
 Here, the characters are assumed to match ``by default'': $\wmatch = 0$.
 The mismatches and gaps are penalised: $2\wgap \leq \wmismatch < 0$.
 The resulting score is always nonpositive.
-It is traditional we regard string $a$ as being transformed into string $b$ by a sequence of weighted \emph{character edits}: \begin{itemize} \item character insertion or deletion (\emph{indel}) has weight $-\wgap > 0$; \item character \emph{substitution} has weight $-\wmismatch > 0$. \end{itemize} \begin{definition} The \emph{(weighted) edit distance} between strings $a$, $b$ is the minimum total weight of a sequence of character edits transforming $a$ into $b$.
-Hence, it is the nonnegative opposite of the corresponding alignment score. \end{definition} The edit distance is a \emph{metric:} it is nonnegative, positive except on equal strings, symmetric, and satisfies the triangle inequality. \begin{example} The \emph{indel distance} (also called the \emph{LCS distance}) \cite{Needleman_Wunsch:70,Apostolico_Guerra:87} has indel weight $1$, and substitution weight $2$, making a substitution equivalent to an insertion-deletion pair.
+Equivalently, we can regard string $a$ as being transformed into string $b$ by a sequence of \emph{character edits,} each with an associated cost: \begin{itemize} \item character insertion or deletion (\emph{indel}) has cost $-\wgap > 0$; \item character \emph{substitution} has cost $-\wmismatch > 0$. \end{itemize} \begin{definition} The \emph{(weighted) edit distance} between strings $a$, $b$ is the minimum total cost of a sequence of character edits transforming $a$ into $b$.
+Equivalently, it is the (nonnegative) absolute value of the corresponding (nonpositive) alignment score. \end{definition} The edit distance is a \emph{metric:} it is nonnegative (zero on equal strings and positive otherwise), symmetric, and satisfies the triangle inequality. \begin{example} The \emph{indel distance} (also called the \emph{LCS distance} or \emph{simple distance}) \cite{Needleman_Wunsch:70,Apostolico_Guerra:87_Algorithmica,Bergroth+:00} has indel cost $1$ and substitution cost $2$, making any substitution equivalent to an insertion-deletion pair, and thus redundant.
 The corresponding \emph{indel alignment score} is given by